voxpupuli/puppet-mongodb/README.md

 ##### `config_template`
 Path to the config template if the default doesn't match one needs.

+##### `config_data`
+Hash containing key-value pairs to allow for additional configuration options to be set in user-provided template.

 ##### `configdb`
 Array of the config servers IP addresses the mongos should connect to.